The menstrual period can pass by smoothly with adequate hygiene precautions and sufficient rest.

 ● To prevent transmitting the bacteria found on the used hygiene product to the body via the hands, one should wash their hands with soap after changing the menstrual product.

 ● It is advisable to keep an extra pair of underwear handy to be used during the period if going out.
 If the underwear is stained, it should be changed and washed.
 It is not hygienic to walk around in stained underwear.

 ● The outer skin of the vagina has folds that can cause blood accumulation that may lead to bad odor, hence wash regularly.
 Washing the correct way is also important.
 Wash from vagina to anus, not the other way around, as it can lead to transmission of bacteria.

 ● The vagina is a self-cleaning organ.
 It is very important that its natural flora is not disturbed.
 Doctors recommend washing the genital area with plain warm water and mild soap.
 Harsh soaps, deos, and perfumed products should be avoided as the chemicals in these products can react strongly to the skin.

 ● In the night, when one is asleep, the body functions slow down, and the bleeding intensity decreases; hence it is fine to wear one pad overnight unless there is heavy bleeding or staining.

 ● Unhygienic absorbents or improper hygiene during periods can also be associated with Reproductive Tract Infections, which can damage the uterine wall, ovaries, and fallopian tubes.

 ● Sanitary pads and tampons should be disposed of safely.
-It should be wrapped in the wrapper of the new one or in toilet paper, and then thrown in the bin.
-This will help block the smell and prevent the spread of bacteria which can build up in there over time.
+It should be wrapped in the wrapper of the new one or toilet paper and then thrown in the bin.
+This will help block the smell and prevent the spread of bacteria, which can build up in there over time.

 ● Menstrual cups should be washed at least once a day in warm water and antiseptic liquid to remove all germs.